Mary, Did You Know?

-"Mary, Did You Know?" is a Christmas song addressing Mary, mother of Jesus, with lyrics written by Mark Lowry in 1984, and music written by Buddy Greene in 1991.
+"Mary, Did You Know?" is a Christmas song addressing Mary, mother of Jesus, with lyrics written by Mark Lowry in 1985, and music written by Buddy Greene in 1991.
 It was originally recorded by Christian recording artist Michael English on his self-titled debut solo album in 1991.
 At the time, English and Lowry were members of the Gaither Vocal Band, and Greene was touring with them.
-The song reached Number 6 on CCM Magazine's Adult Contemporary Chart.
+The song reached number six on the CCM Magazine Adult Contemporary Chart.
+In 1993, the second singer (and first secular artist) to record the song was country singer Kathy Mattea on her album Good News, which won the Grammy Award for Best Southern, Country or Bluegrass Gospel Album.
 Lowry would record the song several times himself, most notably with the Gaither Vocal Band on their 1998 Christmas album, Still the Greatest Story Ever Told.

 The song has since gone on to become a modern Christmas classic, recorded by hundreds of artists over the years, across multiple genres.
-Several recordings have reached the top ten in the Billboard R&B and Holiday charts.
-The song encourages contemplation of the relationship between Mary and her son, although some religious commentators have criticized the lyrics for downplaying Mary's own grace and understanding.
+Several recordings have reached the top 10 in various Billboard charts.
+The song encourages contemplation of the relationship between Mary and her son, and it has been lauded by many Christian theologians, although other religious commentators have criticized the lyrics.